- 1 Our Top Essential Travel Items for 2020

 We have been on the road now since 2013 and we have the top essential travel items that we would not leave home without.

-As we are soon completing our 2019 travels we are re-evaluating what essential travel items we will need for our 2020 travels.
+As we have completed our 2019 travels we are re-evaluating what essential travel items we will need for our 2020 travels.

-Once again we will be away between 6 – 8 months and this time we will be in Europe from March, so cooler weather will prevail.
+Once again we will be away between 6months and this time we will be in Thailand, Egypt, Israel, Turkey and Europe.

 Some are items like our Osprey Luggage that have been with us since 2016 and still going strong.
 These will not need to be replaced.